pbv/codex/doc/USER-GUIDE.md

 3. [](work3.md){.ex}
 ~~~

-Links for exercises are marked with a special class `.ex`.
+Exercise links are marked with a special class `.ex`: Codex will
-Codex will then automatically fill-in the exercise title for link anchor
+automatically fill-in the link anchor text with an exercise title
-text with and insert a short summary of previous submissions by the
+and insert a short summary of previous submissions done by the
 logged-in user.

-Note also that authors can freely modify exercise order,
+The adminstrator can editing the index page to freely choose the order
-or group exercises by using sections or sub-pages.
-It is also possible to include
+of exercises, or group exercises using sections and sub-pages.
+It is also
-explanatory pages, images or links to external resources.
+possible to add plain Markdown pages for documentation, or links to
+external resources.

+Note that exercise pages can be accessed and submitted even if they
+are not explicitly linked to the index page by simply typing the URL
+directly in the browser (after a login).
+When developing exercises the administrator can use this feature to
+test new exercises before making them visible for users.

-## Metadata fields {#metadata-fields}
+## Exercise metadata fields {#metadata-fields}

 `title`

-:      Specify a title for the exercise; if this is field missing,
+:      Specify a title for exercise links; if this is field missing,
-       the first header is used instead.
+the first header in the document is used instead.

+`exercise`

+:      Mark a page as an exercise (true/false); this should be complemented by
+specifying the language and test cases.

 `language`

-:      Specify the programming language for this exercise, e.g. `python`, `haskell`, `c`
+:      Specify the programming language for an this exercise,
+e.g. `python`, `haskell`, `c`

 `valid`

 :      Specify valid submission time interval; the default
 	   is `always` which means submissions are always valid.
 Some alternatives:

        - `after 08:00 15/02/2017`
        - `between 08:00 15/02/2017 and 12:00 15/02/2017`
        - `after 16/02/2017`

-       Note that dates and times are interpreted relative to the server local timezone.
+      Note that date (DD/MM/YYYY) and times (HH:MM) are interpreted relative to the server local timezone.

 `feedback`